survivejs/webpack-book/manuscript/extending/01_loaders.md

 As you have seen so far, loaders are one of the building blocks of webpack.
 If you want to load an asset, you most likely need to set up a matching loader definition.
 Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it's possible you are missing one fitting your purposes.

-You learn to develop a couple of small loaders next.
+You'll learn to develop a couple of small loaders next.
 But before that, it's good to understand how to debug them in isolation.

 T> If you want a good starting point for a standalone loader or plugin project, consider using [webpack-defaults](https://github.com/webpack-contrib/webpack-defaults).
 It provides an opinionated starting point that comes with linting, testing, and other goodies.